Rats, fleas, leaks, holes: Tenant wins $22,000 compensation for horror rental

-An Auckland landlord has been hit with a massive fine after allowing a young family to live in a rental riddled with holes, leaks, rats and fleas.
+An Auckland landlord has been hit with a massive fine after allowing a young family to live in a mould-infested rental riddled with holes, leaks, rats and fleas.

 Tenant Ataoletaeao Kelly Tigifagu won more than $22,000 compensation after renting a hovel-like West Auckland property in Glen Eden.